DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 Because this value will not change we only need to put this code into the `Start` function.\
 If you'd like a little more detail, try looking this up in the [documentation](https://docs.unity3d.com/ScriptReference/Renderer.html).

 With this we can begin to find out where the player is in relation to tiles.
-This will require a little bit of math.
+This will require some math.
 We all love math right?

 To start we are going to add the following to our `Update` function for convenience.